IcompHub/icomphub-api/README.md

 ## Setup DB

-Inside the `db-setup.sql` file there is a sql script to create all tables, enums and data required to run de app, make shure to run it at you db
+Inside the `db-setup.sql` file there is a sql script to create all tables, enums and data required to run de app, make shure to run it at you db with correct db name

 ## Run Docker